Merzasphor/MWSE/docs/source/apis/tes3.md

 ??? example "Example: Document all GMST Default Values"

+	This example reads the default values of all GMSTs, and writes them to a markdown file for users to read.

 	```lua
 	-- Converter table for a GMST's type to something more user-friendly.
 	local typeNames = {